Carlos Sainz Sr.

 Nicknamed El Matador, Sainz previously held the WRC record for most career starts until Finnish co-driver Miikka Anttila broke the record.
 He was also the first non-Nordic driver to win the 1000 Lakes Rally in Finland.
-He came close to repeating the feat at the Swedish Rally finishing second four times and third twice.
-Besides WRC successes, he has won the Dakar Rally (2010, 2018, 2020), the Race of Champions (1997) and the Asia-Pacific Rally Championship (1990).
-His co-drivers were Antonio Boto, Luís Moya, Marc Martí and Lucas Cruz.
+He came close to repeating the feat at the Swedish Rally, finishing second four times and third twice.
+Alongside his WRC successes, he has won the Dakar Rally (2010, 2018, 2020, 2024), the Race of Champions (1997) and the Asia-Pacific Rally Championship (1990).
+His co-drivers were Antonio Boto, Luis Moya, Marc Martí, and Lucas Cruz.

-His son, Carlos Sainz Jr., born on 1 September 1994, is also a professional racing driver, currently competing for Scuderia Ferrari in Formula One.
-He also has an older brother named Antonio Sainz, born on 10 December 1957, who was also a rally driver.

 Early life

 Sainz was born in Madrid.
 Before moving into motorsport, he played football and squash.
+At the age of 11, he got his first driving experience in his sister Carmen's newly bought SEAT 600.

 As a teenager, Real Madrid gave him a trial and in squash he was the Spanish champion at the age of 16.
+While on a road trip organized with some friends to the Alps, Sainz demonstrated his early driving skills in his friend's and later to be first co-pilot Juanjo Lacalle's SEAT 131 on the snow-capped mountain roads, that the latter impressed promised him he would be the co-pilot in his first race.

 He got his first touch of motorsport in Formula Ford while still playing squash and football.
 Before dedicating himself to motorsport, Sainz studied law up to the second scheduled cycle.

 Rallying career

 Early career (1980–1988)

 Sainz began rallying in 1980.
+In 1981 he won his first Rally Championship in the inaugural season of the 'Copa Panda' one-make rally series launched by SEAT and addressed to young drivers aiming to come close to the motorsport experience.
+After being invited to compete against other pilots also winners of competitions with the Spanish brand, he became in 1982 SEAT's official pilot behind the wheel of a Group 2 SEAT Panda rally car participating in Spanish Championship Rallies.

 He finished runner-up in the Spanish Rally Championship in 1986, in a Group B Renault 5 Turbo, and won it with a Ford Sierra RS Cosworth in 1987 and 1988.

 Ford gave him his first World Rally championship appearances during the 1987 season.
 He finished seventh in the Tour de Corse and eighth on the RAC Rally.
 He remained with Ford for the following season, now co-driven by Luis Moya, who remained his regular co-driver for the next fifteen years.
 He finished fifth twice, in the Tour de Corse and the Rallye Sanremo, and seventh on an icy RAC Rally.

 Ford were an increasingly minor player in the World Rally Championship, with the rear-wheel-drive Sierra uncompetitive against the four-wheel-drive cars, and struggled to retain ambitious and talented young drivers such as Sainz and his teammate in 1988, Didier Auriol.
 Both departed the team for 1989; Auriol to Lancia and Sainz to Toyota Team Europe, the Japanese marque's rallying arm operating in Cologne, Germany.